Vendi Novelty Scores for Out-of-Distribution Detection: Baselines

 \paragraph{ADASCALE.} \citet{regmi2025adascale} improved on SCALE by noting that using a fixed scaling factor across all samples can be overly rigid.
 Instead, ADASCALE uses a gradient perturbation method to estimate an ideal, per-sample scaling factor.
 This approach requires multiple forward passes as well as a backward pass to compute the scaling factor.
 There are two variants, ADASCALE-A and ADASCALE-L, that differ in how the scaling is applied.
 We compare against ADASCALE-A in this paper because it provides better performance on the tested benchmarks.

-\paragraph{IODIN.} \citet{hsu2020generalized} used an input perturbation approach to achieve better ID-OOD logit separation.
-In particular, they estimated an optimal perturbation $\epsilon$ from a validation set that would improve the efficacy of their confidence score.
-This $\epsilon$ perturbation would be applied to all test samples.
+\paragraph{IODIN.} \citet{regmi2024image} used an input perturbation approach to achieve better ID-OOD logit separation.
+In particular, they find the regions of an image that are most informative to a model's prediction and apply a perturbation to them before using the Energy score \citep{liu2020energy}.
 Like ADASCALE, IODIN requires the ability to compute gradients on the model and multiple forward passes for each test sample.

 \paragraph{GEN.} \citet{liu2023gen} introduced the Generalized Entropy score, a logit-only OOD detector.
 It measures the entropy of the class predictions over the top-K classes, with OOD samples having higher uncertainty.
 The entropy is given as $s_\text{GEN}(x) = \sum_{i \in \mathcal{T}_K(x)} p_i(x)^\gamma (1-p_i(x))^\gamma$.
 We incorporate this form into our probability-weighted aggregation to reflect the model uncertainty alongside our class novelty scores.